Founder Ann Nkune reveals how Bloomsbury Beginnings first came to be

 At the heart of our services is the idea that to achieve our professional goals we need to break free from the pressures of guilt, reduced confidence and the lack of focus, time and money that often come with being a mum.
 We also actively encourage dads to come along.

-I’m delighted to say that we’ve already helped at least 30 new businesses get off the ground, relaunched many a career and supported over 300 parents to get some guilt free time for themselves.
-We have ambitions to reach many, many more women and to help prevent the heartache that claimed Michelle’s life from effecting other mothers.
-We’d love to hear from you if you want to collaborate with us in our venture!
+We’ve helped at least 30 new businesses get off the ground, relaunched many a career and supported over 300 parents to get some guilt free time for themselves.
+We have ambitions to reach many, many more parents and to help prevent the heartache that claimed Michelle’s life from effecting other mothers and fathers.
+We’d love to hear from you if you want to join us!